SANTHOSH172006/Implementation-of-Logistic-Regression-Model-to-Predict-the-Placement-Status-of-Student/README.md

 ## Program:
 Program to implement the the Logistic Regression Model to Predict the Placement Status of Student.

-Developed by: SANTHOSH D
+Developed by: GOWTHAM N

-RegisterNumber: 212223220099
+RegisterNumber: 212223100008

 ```python
 import pandas as pd